Weird Terminology

 basically consists of a wimpy little photo-electron emitter,

 followed by an N-stage electron multiplier.
-(The same sort
+You can think

-of electron multiplier is used in mass spectrometers, where the
+multiplier is used in mass spectrometers, where the first-stage

 |